jsom1/jsom1.github.io/_walkthroughs/Bolt.md

 ![email]({{https://jsom1.github.io/}}/_images/htb_bolt_email.png)
 </div>

 After clicking on the link, we receive a second email which confirms the changes.
 This mail also contains the *Name* field (in my case *netpal*).
 I had to look at the forum once again and feel like I could have figure it out myself...
 Not the right method exactly, but the principle: we just saw the content of the *Name* field appears in the email confirmation.
 We can try to inject something in this parameter.
 However, I never heard about the exact technique we're supposed to use, **SSTI injection** (Server-Side Template Injection).
+Some web applications use template engines to dissociate the visual display (HTML, CSS, ...) from the application logic (PHP, python, ...).
+Those engines create templates in the application, which are a mix of "hard-coded" data (the page layout's code) and dynamic variables.
+When the application is used, the template engine repalces the variables stored in the template, transforms it into a web page (HTML) and sends it to the client.\\
+An SSTI vulnerability arises when users inputs are directly passed in a template, and executed by the template engine.\\
-After reading about it on <https://book.hacktricks.xyz/pentesting-web/ssti-server-side-template-injection>, we can detect the vulnerability by injecting *\\{{config\\}}* in the *Name* field.
+We can detect SSTI vulnerabilities by fuzzing the application's fields.
+From <https://book.hacktricks.xyz/pentesting-web/ssti-server-side-template-injection>, we can try to inject *\{\{config\\}}* in the *Name* field.
 Let's try it: we input it, submit the settings, and confirm the change by clicking the link in the email we received.
 We then receive a second email:

 <div class="img_container">
 ![ssti]({{https://jsom1.github.io/}}/_images/htb_bolt_ssti.png)